sjbylo/aba/README.md

 ```
 - This will (if required) install Quay (from the files and configuration that were tar-ed & copied above) and then load the images into Quay.
 - Note that the internal bastion will need to install RPMs from a suitable repository (for testing it's possible to configure 'dnf' to use a proxy).
-- If rpms are not readily available in your private network, the command 'make rpms' can help by downloading the needed rpms, which can then be copied to the internal bastion and installed with 'dnf localinstall rpms/*.rpm'
+- If rpms are not readily available in your private network, the command 'make rpms' can help by downloading the needed rpms, which can then be copied to the internal bastion and installed with 'dnf localinstall rpms/*.rpm'.
+Note this will only work if your external and internal bastions are running the same version of RHEL.

 Now continue with "Install OpenShift" below.